AlSch092/ModifyExports/README.md

 # Screenshot examples:
 The screencap following shows what it looks like to modify a function name at runtime: certain tools will be fooled We can see that the disassembler thinks MessageBoxA is located at both 0x7FFBE37B90D0 and 0x7FFBE37B9750.
 The second screencap shows renaming "NtQueryObject" to "MyQueryObject".
-The third screencap shows an example of stopping DLL Injection through the use of this technique.
+The third screencap shows an example of stopping DLL Injection through the use of this technique (invasive to the end user).

 ![Alt text](MessageBoxA_Duplicate.PNG?raw=true "Two Addresses for MessageBoxA")
 ![Alt text](MyQueryObject.PNG?raw=true "MyQueryObject vs. NtQueryObject")